virtualsatellite/VirtualSatellite4-Core/README.md

 Deployments are done using GitHub Releases as well as sourceforge: [![Download virtualsatellite](https://sourceforge.net/sflogo.php?type=13&group_id=3065053)](https://sourceforge.net/projects/virtualsatellite/files/)

-## Software Engineering Requirements

-This project follows DLR Software Engineering Requirements for application class 1 as documented in the [Checklist](se_checklist_app_class_1.md).

 ## Contribution

 To contribute to this project follow the given steps: